alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 ###Complete a document for by-products

-A commercial document is a signed list used when moving most animal by-products, you'll need to include:
+Fill in a commercial document to move most animal by-products within the EU.

+This is a signed list, including:

 * a detailed description of the contents, including category, weight, volume and quantity
 * the date of transport